thegamecracks/theticketbot/README.md

 ticket.

-If you have multiple inboxes in one channel, any staff with the Manage Threads permission will be able to view and manage all threads in that channel, even if they aren't listed as staff for that inbox.
+If you have multiple inboxes in one channel, any staff with the Manage Threads permission will be able to view and manage all threads in that channel even if they aren't listed as staff for those inboxes.
 If maintaining privacy is important, inboxes should be organized into different channels according to which staff should be allowed to view the threads of those inboxes.
 This layout can look like: